 More than merely achieving digitization which reduces manual labor and human errors in private and public institutions ending up in lowering operational costs, blockchain and cryptocurrencies can help establish immutable records and hence making transaction tracking a sure thing since these records are hard to alter, and all while ensuring registries are much more secure.
 This is the case whether it is used in procurement systems or digital identity platforms.
 The distributed nature of the tech means original versions and copies of digital transactions are signed and held elsewhere in the distributed network and can take very little time to verify any copy, making it hard to accomplish fraud by way of illegal representation, altering and deletion of transactions, which are important rails of corruption.

-Immutable of digital transactions and files acts as a proof of transactions, hence increasing transparency and accountability in systems whether they are applied for political or non political purposes.
+Immutable of digital transactions and files act as proof of transactions, hence increasing transparency and accountability in systems whether they are applied for political or non-political purposes.

 Why Bitcoin Africa Conference?